History of Slovakia in Timeline

 In 1947, after World War II, Jozef Tiso was executed for collaboration with the Nazis.

-February 1948: Communist Coup
+February 1948: Communist Party assumed control

 1948: Communist Coup

-1948: Founding of the Slovak National Gallery
+1948: Slovak National Gallery Founded

 In 1948, the Slovak National Gallery, the biggest network of galleries in Slovakia, was founded.

-1952: Military Hospital Sent to North Korea
+1952: Military hospital sent to North Korea

-During the Korean War, in 1952, Czechoslovakia sent a military hospital with two hospital teams consisting of 58 people to North Korea.
+During the Korean War in 1952, Czechoslovakia sent a military hospital with two hospital teams consisting of 58 people to North Korea.

-1953: Forced Labor Camps
+1953: Forced Labour Camps

-8,240 people were sent to forced labor camps in 1948–1953.
+Between 1948 and 1953, 8,240 people went to forced labour camps in Czechoslovakia.

-1953: Slovak Academy of Sciences established
+1953: Establishment of the Slovak Academy of Sciences

 Since 1953, the Slovak Academy of Sciences has been the most important scientific and research institution in the country.